 Can George keep the Wild Hunt on track despite the attempts to thwart it?
 Will he be accepted by those he wants to defend who view his timely presence and his human blood with suspicion?
 Above all, what does Cernunnos want of him and how far will he go?
 Can he survive the attention of a god?

 If you have any favorites that we didn't mention, reach out and let us know!
 Check out these great submissions too!

 Submitted by Farm House Friend - K. Landon of Huntsville Alabama

 Harry de Leyer first saw the horse he would name Snowman on a truck bound for the slaughterhouse.
 The recent Dutch immigrant recognized the spark in the eye of the beaten-up nag and bought him for eighty dollars.
 On Harry’s modest farm on Long Island, he ultimately taught Snowman how to fly.
 Here is the dramatic and inspiring rise to stardom of an unlikely duo.
 One show at a time, against extraordinary odds and some of the most expensive thoroughbreds alive, the pair climbed to the very top of the sport of show jumping.

 Submitted by Farm House Friend - A. Ellison of Glendora California

-Trot through Horses Adored and Men Endured and you’ll sneak a neighbor’s Palomino to a horse show, buy a green gelding as a first horse against all conventional advice, and trek across the Irish countryside on a sassy chestnut.
+Trot through Horses Adored and Men Endured and you’ll sneak a neighbor’s Palomino to a horse show, buy a green gelding as the first horse against all conventional advice, and trek across the Irish countryside on a sassy chestnut.
 Tag along on several cringe-worthy dates starting with food poisoning at prom to the surprise pie fight.
-Be there when Susan finally falls head over heels with someone tall, dark and handsome (it’s a bay Thoroughbred gelding!).
+Be there when Susan finally falls head over heels with someone tall, dark, and handsome (it’s a bay Thoroughbred gelding!).